parikshit-jaiswal/Task_5_SocialMedia_Frontend/README.md

-# Halo - Social Media Platform
+# Hola' - Social Media Platform

-Halo is a full-stack social media platform where users can connect, share posts, like, comment, and interact in a friendly community environment.
+Hola' is a full-stack social media platform where users can connect, share posts, like, comment, and interact in a friendly community environment.
 It features real-time interactions, a customizable user profile, and support for both desktop and mobile devices.

 ## Table Of Contents